Home

 These units have some added components for safety and to make them last longer.
 First, they have a safety feature that is called a temperature/pressure relief valve.
 This is a valve that opens to relieve the pressure in the tank in case of a malfunction.
 The outlet of the valve is piped down to within a few inches of the floor.
 This is to prevent injury and damage if the valve opens.
 The water released when the valve opens will be extremely hot and may flash to steam.

-Both of these types of hot water heaters have one big disadvantage.
-That is that, as the tank of water sits in your home, it cools off.
+One big disadvantage of this type of hot water heater is that, as the tank of water sits in your home, it cools off.
 This is referred to as stand by heat loss.
 Then the heater has to turn on to heat the water back to temperature.
 This wastes energy dollars!

 If the insulation value on your tank is less than R-24, it is a good idea to install a water heater blanket.
 This will help to minimize the standby losses and therefore save you money.
 Water heater blankets are available in many stores or you can even make your own.
 If you purchase one, get one with at least an R-8 insulation rating.